 Dear families, friends and employees,

 The state has implemented the following process for all SNF: We must have all our residents and employees tested once a month unless we have a resident/employee test positive then testing will be done weekly until we have every employee and resident test negative.
-The facility started this process with designating around 30 employees from different departments and different shifts to be tested last week and unfortunately we have received ( 3 ) three new positive cases.
-Employees will be quarantined for the next 10 days then another test will be done before returning to work to be sure they test negative.
+The facility started this process with designating around 30 employees from different departments and different shifts to be tested last week and we have received ( 0 ) zero positive cases.
+We will make sure that the management will follow the proper procedure where employees will be quarantined for the next 10 days then another test will be done before returning to work to be sure they test negative.
 At this time please don’t worry about your family as we’re taking good care of them as well as monitoring them for signs and symptoms of the COVID -19 on a daily basis by asking questions and taking their vital (temperature, blood pressure, pulse, and oxygen saturation).
 Please don’t hesitate to call me or Sarah any time including the weekends, my cell number is 714-932-4886.
 God Bless all of you and stay safe.

 Montclair Manor Care Center